 If you’re missing any teeth, dental implants are the best option for tooth replacement.
-A dental implant is a small titanium post (screw) that we surgically attach to your jawbone so that it functions like a natural tooth.
+A dental implant is a small titanium or zirconia post (screw) that we surgically attach to your jawbone so that it functions like a natural tooth.
 The dental implant fuses to your jawbone for a stable foundation that’s every bit as functional as the real thing.
 Dental implant surgery may sound intimidating, but nowadays it’s a fairly common and fairly simple procedure that is drastically less painful than it used to be.

 If you need a tooth replacement, you’re probably wondering what are the best dental implants for you?
 Let’s take a look at all the available options for dental implants.

 Endosteal Dental Implants

 Also known as endosseous implants, endosteal dental implants are by far our most popular dental implant.
 This is the type of implant that is surgically placed into your jawbone.
 These are the best options for dental implants for most patients.
 The only drawback is they require a good, healthy jawbone for the post to fuse to.
-If you have severe gum disease, this option might not be for you.
+So if you have severe gum disease or are elderly, this option might not be for you.

 There is some healing time required.
-The implant and your jawbone must fuse together and heal.
+The implant and your jawbone must have time to fuse together and heal.
 Then an artificial tooth can be screwed onto the post so it fits in with your surrounding teeth.
 We’ll be careful to be sure the new tooth matches the color of the surrounding teeth so everything looks natural.
 Once patients heal from this particular dental implant surgery, many forget they even have had a tooth replacement.